ta3ag/lbd/docs/BackendTutorial/source/backendstructure.rst

 similar.
 The addr is a data node from iPTR and belong to ComplexPattern.
-It will call SelectAddr() function in Cpu0ISelDAGToDAG.cpp which return Base and Offset variables for code generation (IR to machine instruction DAG translation).
+It will call SelectAddr() function in Cpu0ISelDAGToDAG.cpp which return variables, Base and Offset, for code generation (IR to machine instruction DAG translation).
 The simm16, ...,  inherited from Operand<i32> because Cpu0 is 32 bits.
-For C type of int, it's 32 bits in Cpu0 and we can check if it is in 16 bits range for L type of instruction format immediate value.
+For C type of int, it's 32-bits in Cpu0 and we can check if it is in 16-bits range for L type of instruction format immediate value.
 For example, IR "add %0, %1, +0x7fff" is in range of Cpu0 L type instruction "addiu $2, $3, 0x7fff" while "add %0, %1, +0x8000" is out of range.